kritangna/SOLID_Principles/README.md

 # SOLID_Principles
-Code Snippets for SOLID Principle in JAVA
+Code Snippets for SOLID Principle in Java